MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/house-rules.md

 - **Roadmap information**.
 For example, when a new release will be available or additional functionality is planned.
 For this information, visit the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services) or if it is critical to your deployment, email [askipteam](mailto:%20askipteam@microsoft.com).

 - **Product feedback**.
 For example, suggestions for product improvements or a new feature.
-Instead, visit the [Yammer site for Information Protection](https://www.yammer.com/AskIPTeam) to engage with the engineering team.
+Instead, visit the [User Voice site for Information Protection](https://msip.uservoice.com) to propose new capabilities, vote on ideas others have posted, and see the current status as triaged by the Azure Information Protection team.

 - **Documentation design feedback**.
 For example, you want to report a problem or request a few feature for all documentation pages on the docs.microsoft.com site.
 Instead, visit our [feedback site](https://msdocs.uservoice.com/forums/364242-general-site-feedback) to post your suggestion or vote on other suggestions.
 You might also find it useful to read [Introducing docs.microsoft.com](/teamblog/introducing-docs-microsoft-com/) to learn more about the site design and new features.